peterkim-intel/CIFAR-Image-Analysis/README.md

 ### Training Curves — 75 epochs

-Loss drops cleanly from 1.6 → 0.03.
 Accuracy crosses the 90% target line around epoch 65 and holds.

 ![Learning Curves](learning_curves.png)

 ### Confusion Matrix

-Strong diagonal across all 10 classes.
-The known weak spot is **cat ↔ dog** (798 and 838 correct respectively) — a structural limitation of 32×32 resolution where fine-grained features like whiskers and snout shape are lost during resize.
+Matrix across all 10 classes.
+The known weak spot is between **cat - dog** analysis (798 and 838 correct respectively) — a structural limitation of 32×32 resolution where fine-grained features like whiskers and snout shape are lost during resize.

 ![Confusion Matrix](confusion_matrix.png)